 |National Library of Medicine|

-There may be many benefits of indoor plants, but every coin has two sides.
+Houseplants may have many health benefits, but every coin has two sides.
 Indoor plants have their share of harmful effects as well.

 Although the effects may not be generalized as they differ from person to person, they still linger around.
 They still may be harmful.